commercionetwork/commercionetwork/docs/nodes/full-node-installation.md

 ### What is cosmovisor?

 `cosmovisor` is a small process manager for Cosmos SDK application binaries that monitors the governance module for incoming chain upgrade proposals.
 If it sees a proposal that gets approved, cosmovisor can automatically download the new binary, stop the current binary, switch from the old binary to the new one, and finally restart the node with the new binary.
+**As in all other explanations, it is assumed that you are acting as root.
+Change the parameters and variables depending on your installation environment**
 ### Installation

 Download and compile cosmovisor: